Ladbroke Grove: Crossrail

 At a site just to the east of the Old Oak Common site, Kensington and Chelsea Council has been pushing for a station at Kensal off Ladbroke Grove and Canal Way, as a turn-back facility will have to be built in the area anyway.
 Siting it at Kensal Green, rather than next to Paddington itself, would provide a new station to regenerate the area.
 Boris Johnson stated that a station would be added if it did not increase Crossrail's overall cost; in response, Kensington and Chelsea Council agreed to underwrite the projected £33 million cost of a Crossrail station.
 TfL is conducting a feasibility study on the station and the project is backed by National Grid, retailers Sainsbury's and Cath Kidston, and Jenny Jones (Green Party member of the London Assembly).
 The plans were resurrected by Johnson in 2016.

 Incidents

-On 5 October 1999, two trains on the Great Western Main Line near Ladbroke Grove crashed into each other at a combined speed of over 130 mph, leading to the diesel fuel of one of the trains igniting and setting fire to both.
-Thirty one people died and over 400 were injured, including severe burns.
+On 5 October 1999, two trains on the Great Western Main Line near Ladbroke Grove crashed into each other at a combined speed of more than 130 mph, leading to the diesel fuel of one of the trains igniting and setting fire to both.
+Thirty one people died and more than 400 were injured, including severe burns.
 The cause of the crash was determined to be lack of suitable visibility of signals.
 The crash, combined with further major incidents at Hatfield and Potters Bar, shook confidence in the British rail network.

 Bus

-Ladbroke Grove is served by London Buses routes 7, 23, 52, 70, 228, 295, 316, 452 and N7.
+Ladbroke Grove is served by London Buses routes 7, 23, 52, 70, 228, 295, 316, and N7.